chanadian/cr-olympics/README.md

 ## Code Review Competition

 ### Rules:
-- No performance enhancing drugs
+1. No performance enhancing drugs
+2. Each competitor has 10 Comments to respond to
-- First to respond to all Code Review comments win
+3. First to respond to all Code Review comments correctly WIN 🏆!